GfellerLab/MetacellAnalysisToolkit/README.md

 To run MATK on a test dataset (downloaded in section 2) within this docker container with docker or singularity please refer to section 3.5.

-Note that the container corresponding to the dockerfile `env/Dockerfile_MATK` is based on Seurat V4, if you want to use Seurat V5, uncomment the commented lines in the Docker file or use the following prebuilt image: `agabriel/matk:v1.1`
+Note that the container corresponding to the dockerfile `env/Dockerfile_MATK` is based on Seurat V4, if you want to use Seurat V5, uncomment the commented code lines in the Docker file or use the following prebuilt image: `agabriel/matk:v1.1`

 ## 2. Download test data